 How did Beecham’s become the largest patent medicine manufacturer in the world?

-Thomas Beecham (1820 – 1907) was born to humble circumstances in Oxfordshire.
-He worked as a shepherd and used his knowledge of herbs to tend his animals.
+Thomas Beecham (1820 – 1907) was an Oxfordshire shepherd who utilised his knowledge of herbs to tend his livestock.
+He was a coarse yet charismatic character.

-A coarse yet charismatic character, Beecham began to manufacture pills from 1847.
-Beecham’s Pills, comprised of aloes, ginger and soap, had a mild laxative effect.
+Beecham began to manufacture Beecham’s pills from 1847.
+Comprised of aloes, ginger and soap, they had a mild laxative effect.
 The pills were more palatable than the traditional home remedies of the day, such as rhubarb and Epsom salts.